 9. Note Seasoning (Months of Verified Payments)

-Seasoning—the number of consecutive on-time payments since origination—validates borrower behavior over time and reduces the perceived first-payment default risk that haunts unseasoned notes.
+Seasoning—the number of consecutive on-time payments since origination—validates borrower behavior over time and reduces the first-payment default risk that buyers apply to unseasoned notes.

 - Most institutional note buyers require a minimum of 6–12 months of seasoning before they will bid; many prefer 24+ months for full pricing.